dawranliou/pyglet-tutorial/README.md

 # MEGA MAN DODGE!
-This is a very geto game I'm telling.
+This is a very ghetto game I'm telling.

 ## Prerequisite
 1. Python 2.7 (sorry pyglet isn't fully functioning under python 3).
 To figure out where your python 2 is installed, run `where python`